sthagen/oasis-open-openc2-yuuki/README.md

 Learn more about OpenC2 at their website, [openc2.org](https://openc2.org/)

 #### Who is "In Charge" of Yuuki?
-[OASIS open Projects](https://www.oasis-open.org/open-projects/) operate independently under lightweight rules, are funded by sponsorship by organizations committed to the project's success, and are coordinated and managed by OASIS.
+[OASIS Open Projects](https://www.oasis-open.org/open-projects/) operate independently under lightweight rules, are funded by sponsorship by organizations committed to the project's success, and are coordinated and managed by OASIS.

 #### Where can I find Actuators?